Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

+{Thus, our algorithm does not have any issue \emph{representing} the piano tones; the difficulty in this case is to identify them in the presence of the clarinet tones.}

 The algorithm from \cite{Duan08} performs comparatively well.
-This is, again, due to the different approach: Rather than trying to represent both instruments, the algorithm only finds the clarinet tones as the dominant cluster and assigns the remaining parts of the spectrum to the piano.
-Thus, even though the model cannot represent the piano, as it does not include inharmonicity at all, it can still separate it under the assumption that the clarinet is modeled correctly.
+This is, again, due to the different approach: Rather than trying to represent both instruments, {this} algorithm only finds the clarinet tones as the dominant cluster and assigns the remaining parts of the spectrum to the piano.
+Thus, even though {their} model cannot represent the piano, as it does not include inharmonicity at all, it can still separate it under the assumption that the clarinet is modeled correctly. {However, for this recording, it is essential to hand-tune the hyperparameters: Those that were used for the separation of recorder and violin still work reasonably well for clarinet and piano, but with the default values, the algorithm fails.}

+{In terms of the PEASS (Table~\ref{tab:cl-pianopeass}), the results of both algorithms achieve very similar overall scores.
+While our reconstruction of the piano sound is inferior in terms of TPS, the interference and artifacts are evaluated as perceptually less severe.}